HenryOmix/Multi-objective-Evaluation-and-Optimization-of-Stochastic-Gradient-Boosting-Machine/README.md

 To run this analysis, first download the dataset from Scott et al. (2021) here:  http://mtweb.cs.ucl.ac.uk/mus/www/MAGICdiverse/
 Scott, M. F., Fradgley, N., Bentley, A. R., Brabbs, T., Corke, F., Gardner, K. A., … Cockram, J. (2021).
 Genome Biology, 22(1). doi:10.1186/s13059-021-02354-7

-1) Use the "Dataset preparation and Imputation.R" script to wrangle the Phenotypic and Genomic Datasets, impute missing NA via missRanger, export 80-20 splits of the dataset into testing and training splits   (default is 50 splits, we used 5)

-2) Use the Intitiator script, "GBM_Initiator_Script_HM_2025.R" to begin modelling and evaluation metric estimation.
+### Workflow

+#### Step 1: Data Preparation and Partitioning

+Run the `Dataset preparation and Imputation.R` script.
+This script will:
+1. Process the raw phenotypic and genomic datasets.
+2. Impute missing values using the `missRanger` package.
+3. Generate five sets of 80/20 training and testing data splits, exporting them as CSV files.

+#### Step 2: Model Execution

+Before running the models, create the following directory structure to store the output files:
+Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GY/
+Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GPC/
+Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/TGW/
+Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/HET/

+To begin the analysis, run the main initiator script: `GBM_Initiator_Script_HM_2025.R`.

-NOTE: "GBM_Worker_Script_HM_2025.R" must be in the same location as the intiator script, Before modelling intiation,  set up folders for the outputs as shown in the repository:
+**Important:** The worker script, `GBM_Worker_Script_HM_2025.R`, must be located in the same directory as the initiator script for the models to run correctly.
-Grain yield: "Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GY"
-Grain Protein Content: "Coding/ModellingScripts/COMPLETE_imputed_data_run/GBM/GPC" and so on.

-3) Plotting, merge "super_dataframe.csv" for each model combination exported in their respective folders for  each trait. (merged csv files provided: "Coding/EvaluationPlotterScript_and_Evaluation_Data"
+#### Step 3: Generating Figures

+To generate the publication figures, first ensure the summary data is prepared.
+The plotting scripts require a merged `super_dataframe.csv` file for each model combination.

+*   **Option A (Recommended):** Use the pre-merged CSV files provided in the `Coding/EvaluationPlotterScript_and_Evaluation_Data/` directory.
+*   **Option B:** Manually merge the individual CSV files that were exported to the trait-specific folders during Step 2.

-Plotter: run the plotting scripts to produce plots: "Super_Plotter_PUBLISHING_V5_CB_25.06.R"
+Once the data is ready, run the plotting script: `Super_Plotter_PUBLISHING_V5_CB_25.06.R`.

-4) ANOVA, pairwise tests, emmeans via: "Coding/ANOVA_PAIRWISE_Script_and_Evaluation_Data" script and dataframes provided.
+#### Step 4: Statistical Analysis (ANOVA)

+To perform the ANOVA, pairwise comparisons, and `emmeans` analysis, run the script located in the `Coding/ANOVA_PAIRWISE_Script_and_Evaluation_Data/` directory.
+The necessary dataframes are also provided in this location.